Protein Supplements: Top Recommendations from a Registered Dietitian

 Artificial Sweeteners and Food Dyes

 I recommend avoiding protein supplements with artificial sweeteners such as aspartame, sucralose, and acesulfame potassium.
-These are linked to a variety of health issues including cravings, blood sugar imbalances, inflammation, and gut health issues.
+These are linked to a variety of health issues, including cravings, blood sugar imbalances, inflammation, and gut health issues.
 For more information on types of added sugar, check out my blog: The Truth About Sweeteners.

 Also, be mindful of food dyes commonly found in protein supplements.
 These are linked to increased inflammation and are known to be cancer-causing.